The Lincolnshire Wolds Countryside Service produce numerous publications and leaflets to help you enjoy a visit to this wonderful part of the country.

 Four of the following leaflets are too large to download but are available from our office - just click on the link at the bottom of the page to request these or any of our other leaflets mentioned above.

-- Geology of the Lincolnshire Wolds leaflet: a detailed and very informative leaflet explaining the geology and how the Wolds came to become what they are today.
+- Geology of the Lincolnshire Wolds outer leaflet inner leaflet: a detailed and very informative leaflet explaining the geology and how the Wolds came to become what they are today.

-- Water of the Lincolnshire Wolds leaflet: explains how important the chalk streams within the Wolds is for wildlife habitats, site of archaeological and historical settlements.
+- Water of the Lincolnshire Wolds outer leaflet inner leaflet: explains how important the chalk streams within the Wolds is for wildlife habitats, site of archaeological and historical settlements.

-- Heritage of the Lincolnshire Wolds: the Lincolnshire Wolds has been inhabited for thousands of years.
+- Heritage of the Lincolnshire Wolds outer leaflet inner leaflet: the Lincolnshire Wolds has been inhabited for thousands of years.
 This leaflet helps you to explore and understand more about today's landscape.

-- Ritual & Religion of the Lincolnshire Wolds: evidence of ritual and religion is found throughout human society and the Lincolnshire Wolds is no exception.
+- Ritual & Religion of the Lincolnshire Wolds outer leaflet inner leaflet: evidence of ritual and religion is found throughout human society and the Lincolnshire Wolds is no exception.
 This leaflet touches on some aspects of the influence that ritual and religion had on the life and landscape of the Wolds.

 - Wildlife of the Wolds: a general guide to some of the wildlife habitats of the Wolds, which are commonly home to a wide range of plants and animals throughout the year.